 The recipe is from my friend Lisa Grant’s new book, Super Easy Cookbook for Beginners: 5-Ingredient Recipes and Essential Techniques to Get You Started in the Kitchen.
 It’s designed for beginner cooks and covers everything from stocking the pantry to using a knife.
 However, what I really like about the book is that recipes have short ingredient lists.
 Even when a recipe is supposedly easy, a long ingredient list can be overwhelming for cooks at any level.

-While I was fortunate to receive a PDF review copy, this is a book I’d be happy to buy for my daughter before she heads off to college.
+This a book I’d be happy to buy for my daughter before she heads off to college.
 She’ll be eating in a dining hall for a while, but I still want her to have a basic foundation in cooking and a collection of “easy-but-awesome” recipes.
-Of course it’s always nice to try before buying, so to “test drive” the book I let Fuzz make the Cinnamon Pear Cream Cheese Tart all on her own.
+Of course it’s always nice to try before buying, so to “test drive” the book I let Fuzz make the Cinnamon Pear Cream Cheese Tart on her own.
 I put the ingredients on the counter and left the house so she could do her thing without me hovering.

 Usually when I leave Fuzz alone with a recipe I get a few texts asking for clarification, but for this recipe the only one was “Mom, where is the rolling pin?”.
 When I got home the house smelled like a bake shop and there was a beautiful tart sitting on the counter.
 What’s funny is at the bottom of the recipe there’s something called “Technique Tutorial” and the one on the Cinnamon Pear Cream Cheese Tart talks about what to use if you don’t have a rolling pin.
 I guess Fuzz didn’t want to use a drinking glass or wine bottle.

 If you make the tart, let me know what you think!
-And definitely consider the book because along with this recipe there are so many other recipes that are classic and designed for beginners.
-A few that I’ve bookmarked include Creamy Tomato Basil Soup, Roasted Balsamic Brussels Sprout, Pan Fried Steaks, Sweet Chili Soy Baked Salmon, and Balsamic Rosemary Lamb Chops.
+And definitely consider the book.
+Along with this recipe there are so many other recipes that are classic and designed for beginners.
+Some others on the list are Creamy Tomato Basil Soup, Roasted Balsamic Brussels Sprout, Pan Fried Steaks, Sweet Chili Soy Baked Salmon, and Balsamic Rosemary Lamb Chops.
 For dessert you have this tart, but there are also Best Brownies, Key Lime Pie, Apple Bread Pudding and others.

-- 2 pears, peeled, cored and cut into long, thin slices
+- 2 large pears, peeled, cored and cut into long, thin slices

 - 4 ounces cream cheese, softened